Why Your Restaurant Isn’t on Google Maps? And How to Fix It Fast

 1. Your listing is not fully verified

-If the listing isn’t properly verified, Google may not trust it enough to show it in search results.
+If your listing isn’t properly verified, Google may not trust it enough to show it in search results.

 • the verification postcard was never completed